SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Simulations and Analyses

 \subsection{Zoom-in Simulations}

-We run all simulations using modified versions of \textsc{Gadget-2} \citep{Springel0505010} that include DM self-interactions \citep{Yang220503392,Yang221113768,Nadler230601830}.
+We run all simulations using modified versions of \textsc{Gadget-2} \citep{Springel0505010} that include DM self-interactions \citep{Yang220503392,Nadler230601830,Yang221113768}.
 For the MilkyWaySIDM simulations, our implementation captures both the velocity and angular dependence of the differential SIDM cross section (Equation~\ref{eq:xsec}).
-For the GroupSIDM and GroupSIDM-70 simulations, we instead implement the velocity-dependent viscosity cross section, which has been shown to effectively capture the full, angularly dependent SIDM scattering \citep{Yang220503392}.
+In particular, scattering probabilities are calculated using both the relative velocity and angle of each simulation particle pair.
+For the GroupSIDM and GroupSIDM-70 simulations, we instead implement the velocity-dependent but isotropic viscosity cross section, such that scattering probabilities only depend on the relative velocity of each simulation particle pair.
+This isotropic viscosity cross-section implementation has been shown to match the results of simulations that use the full, angularly dependent SIDM scattering cross section \citep{Yang220503392}.

 In all cases, we generate initial conditions using \textsc{MUSIC}~\citep{Hahn11036031}, with high-resolution regions that span $\sim 10\times$ the virial radius $R_{\mathrm{vir}}$ of each host.
 The numerical settings for each host are described below; we present convergence tests using lower-resolution resimulations of every host in Appendix~\ref{sec:convergence}.
 Figure~\ref{fig:vis_main} visualizes several of our hosts, and Table~\ref{tab:summary} summarizes key properties of each simulation.